-Magnetic terminology can be a little daunting, here we've listed some information which we hope will be useful and give some insight into terms used when discussing magnets and magnetic material.
+Magnetic terminology can be a little daunting, so we have listed some information we hope will be useful and give some insight into terms used when discussing magnets and magnetic material.

 In general, people understand the concept of magnetics and what magnetic material or a magnet is.

-For new customers or new enquiries we will ask you about the intended application to determine which variant of our magnets or magnetic material is best suited to your requirement.
+For new customers or enquiries, we will ask you about the intended application to determine which variant of our magnets or magnetic material is best suited to your requirement.